x-limitless-x/blakedrumm.com/_posts/2024-09-06-azure-container-apps-openweb-ui.markdown

   - Proceed to **Next: Bindings**.

   - **<u>Bindings tab</u>**
-    1. Nothing needs to be modified on this tab, click **Next: Ingress**
+    1. Nothing needs to be modified on this tab.

   - Proceed to **Next: Ingress**.